pereirarodrigo/eportfolio/pages/subjects/research_methods_and_prof_practice.md

   <div class="swiper-wrapper">
     <div class="swiper-slide">
         <h2 id="introduction">Introduction</h2>
-            <p>Taught by Karen Outram, the "Research Methods and Professional Practice" module covered essential research tools—such as the scientific method, data analysis, and academic writing—while also addressing legal, ethical, and professional issues in computing.</p><br><br>
+            <p>Taught by Karen Outram, the "Research Methods and Professional Practice" module covered essential research tools, such as the scientific method, data analysis, and academic writing, while also addressing legal, ethical, and professional issues in computing.</p><br><br>

         <h2 id="reflective1">Reflective Activity 1: Ethics in Computing in the age of Generative AI</h2>